Robotic-Decision-Making-Lab/angler/README.md

 - ArduSub + Gazebo SITL integration including a simplified UVMS hydrodynamics model for evaluating and testing the performance of your algorithms
 - Support for developing custom planning algorithms
-- Integration of set-based task priority inverse kinematic control (TPIK) for whole-body control
+- Integration of set-based task-priority inverse kinematic control (TPIK) for whole-body control
 - Energy optimal trajectory planning for operation in turbid conditions
+- RViz2 visualization support for hardware deployments